paopow/LabelMeCrawler/README.md

 ## Post-processing
 To generate a mapping between images and annotations, run ```python cleanup.py```.
+"Valid" annotation files and image files will be copied to ```labelme\results\``` and renamed to reflect the original files folder structure.
 The mapping will be generated and saved as ```images_annotations.json```.

 ## Note